jatupan1989/boomjum1989/Compatibility-with-various-Chromium-based-browsers-and-other-extensions.md

 **NOT COMPATIBLE.**

-(in the strict sense, but sometimes the parts that are "broken" may not be enough to justify the removal of the "incompatible" extensions).
+"Not compatible" in the strictest sense, but sometimes the parts that are "broken" may not be enough to justify the removal of the "incompatible" extension.

 Chrome API allows [only **ONE** extension to modify request or response headers](https://developer.chrome.com/extensions/webRequest#implementation), and the last one installed wins.